Helping your training through COVID-19

 2. Free resources

-We will provide many resources for free, including our TrainingPeaks “fitness maintenance” plans, Strength & Conditioning guides and simple PDF training plans.
+We will provide resources for free, including Dryland Swim Plans to be used with your existing triathlon plan, Strength & Conditioning guides and simple PDF training plans.

 3. Flexible training